 Expenses Can Be Deducted

-Even if your dog breeding does not qualify as a business (and is most cases it is not), it is not going to make a difference in whether or not you are going to deduct your expenses.
+Even if your dog breeding does not qualify as a business (and in most cases, it is not), it is not going to make a difference in whether or not you are going to deduct your expenses.
 Even if you are a hobby dog breeder, you are still going to be able to deduct the dog breeding expenses on your tax returns.
-All you are going to need to do is to report your income on Schedule C Form as mentioned above and take limited deductions for your breeding expenses.
+All you are going to need to do is to report your dog breeding income on Schedule C Form as mentioned above and take limited deductions for your breeding expenses.